hdang03166/Google_Data_Analytics_Capstone_Customer_Churn/README.md

 - Monthly charges above $50, especially in the $50–$99 range, are linked to higher churn.

-- Low lifetime spenders (under $1,000) churn more; high-value customers are more loyal.
+- Low lifetime spenders (under $1,000) churn more, high-value customers tend to be more loyal.

 - No significant churn difference is seen between users with or without multiple phone lines.